erico252/Train-Game-Admin/README.md

 ## Integrate with Discord Bot

-It would be cool to as an end goal send commands from discord to control the server
+It would be cool to as an end goal send commands from discord to control the server3